Blavar/ForRecruiters/README.md

 You might just skip a bit, after all.

-BUT, I think it's time for you to, preferably, pull the repo and start chewing into this clusterf*** of a portofolio.
+BUT, I think it's time for you to, preferably, pull the repo and start chewing into this... portofolio.
 Sit down, relax, and pretend that You're watching a cartoon episode.
 Enjoy.